 "I just had my second visit to see Dr. Alter and the entire experience was fantastic once again!
 The staff is incredible, super friendly and engaging... they listen to patients!
 I felt no pain or discomfort during the repair and I'm very happy with the results, my teeth look like a million bucks!
 Thank you Dr. Alter and the entire staff!" — Jennifer V.

 "I personally love the Smile Centre!
 I’ve never really liked the dentist but when I started coming here, I found the place where I trust people to give me the best care.
 The Smile Centre is clearly a second home to everyone here.
 The workers are nothing else then the best.
 I wouldn’t want to go anywhere else." — Kaitlyn S.

 "Every person was an excellent listener and never made me feel like they were in a rush.
 Dr. Stanley was kind and caring, made you feel comfortable to discuss any concerns and spent time to make sure you understood your care.
 Hygenist, Linda, kind and caring.
 Did a wonderful job teaching while providing cleaning.
 Awesome Dr. and staff!" — Cheryl T.

 Schedule Your Dental Crown or Dental Bridge Consultation Today

-If you live in Sarasota, Venice or Bradenton, Florida and want to find out if a dental crown or bridge is right for you, call The Smile Centre today to schedule an initial consultation.
+If you live in Sarasota, Bradenton, Florida and want to find out if a dental crown or bridge is right for you, call The Smile Centre today to schedule an initial consultation.
 If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Venice, Florida, please contact us online or at 941-497-5451.
+If you live in or around Florida, please contact us online or at 941-497-5451.